PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Abstract

 \section{Abstract}

-Partial observability presents a significant challenge for safe reinforcement learning, as it impedes the identification of potential risks and rewards.
+Partial observability presents a significant challenge for Safe Reinforcement Learning (Safe RL), as it impedes the identification of potential risks and rewards.
 Leveraging specific types of privileged information during training to mitigate the effects of partial observability has yielded notable empirical successes.
-In this paper, we propose Asymmetric Constrained Partially Observable Markov Decision Processes (ACPOMDPs) to theoretically examine the advantages of incorporating privileged information.
-Building upon ACPOMDPs, we propose the Privileged Information Guided Dreamer, a model-based safe reinforcement learning approach that leverages privileged information to enhance the agent's safety and performance through privileged representation alignment and an asymmetric actor-critic structure.
-Our empirical results demonstrate that our approach significantly outperforms existing methods in terms of safety and task-centric performance.
-Meanwhile, compared to alternative privileged model-based reinforcement learning methods, our approach exhibits superior performance and ease of training.
+In this paper, we propose Asymmetric Constrained Partially Observable Markov Decision Processes (ACPOMDPs) to theoretically examine the advantages of incorporating privileged information in Safe RL.
+Building upon ACPOMDPs, we propose the Privileged Information Guided Dreamer (\textit{PIGDreamer}), a model-based RL approach that leverages privileged information to enhance the agent's safety and performance through privileged representation alignment and an asymmetric actor-critic structure.
+Our empirical results demonstrate that \textit{PIGDreamer} significantly outperforms existing Safe RL methods.
+Furthermore, compared to alternative privileged RL methods, our approach exhibits enhanced performance, robustness, and efficiency.
+Codes are available at: \url{https://github.com/hggforget/PIGDreamer}.